Lizzie Borden

-Lizzie Andrew Borden (July 19, 1860 – June 1, 1927) was an American woman who was tried and acquitted of the August 4, 1892, axe murders of her father and stepmother in Fall River, Massachusetts.
-No one else was charged in the murders and, despite ostracism from other residents, Borden spent the remainder of her life in Fall River.
-She died of pneumonia at age 66, just days before the death of her older sister Emma.
+Lizzie Andrew Borden (July 19, 1860 – June 1, 1927) was an American woman who was tried and acquitted of the murders of her father and stepmother in Fall River, Massachusetts.
+No other individuals were charged with the murders.

+After the trial, Borden and her older sister Emma bought a house in the wealthier Highlands, or Hill District, of Fall River, where Borden lived out her life.
+Emma moved away after twelve years and lived in New Hampshire.
+Borden died of pneumonia at age 66; nine days later Emma also died.

-The Borden murders and trial received widespread publicity in the United States, and have remained a topic in American popular culture depicted in numerous films, theatrical productions, literary works, and folk rhymes around the Fall River area.
+The Borden murders and 1893 trial received widespread publicity in the United States, and have remained a topic in American popular culture depicted in numerous films, theatrical productions, literary works, and even folk rhymes.